 The pressing and urgent always seems to win over the chosen or selfishly-enjoyable.

-Part of the reason I let myself put off the job is because rarely does anyone visit my room … except for me.
+Part of the reason I let myself put off the job is because rarely does anyone visit my room … except me.
 It is in the back of the house so you don’t pass it by when you’re heading to the guest bath.
 Guests don’t have a reason to venture there.
 And … it still feels so selfish to focus effort on something that nobody will enjoy … except me.

 Part of the reason ties in with self-worth and value, as well.
 I don’t HAVE to paint my room.
-Nobody sees it escept me.
+Nobody sees it except me.
 I don’t have to clean it up … paint it … to sleep well.
 Why do we women, especially, think it is okay to dedicate hours and even days to help someone else move, paint a room or do a project ….

 but feel guilty for doing something for ourselves?

 I’m really working on this.
 I’m working on valuing myself and caring for myself